Skip to main content

 Shoppers can use any device that supports Apple Pay and is located in one of the selected list of countries.

-For more information on requirements, please see the main documentation page for Apple Pay here.
+For more information on requirements, see the main documentation page for Apple Pay here.

 Activation

 For activation, you need to have Apple Pay enabled on your 2Checkout account.
-Please contact the Merchant Support team in order to enable this.
+Contact the Merchant Support team in order to enable this.
 After 2Checkout sets up our domain, we will provide you with a domain verification file.

 Host your domain verification file at the following path on our server: https://[DOMAIN_NAME]/.well-known/apple-developer-merchantid-domain-association.